Prince Philip, Duke of Edinburgh: Supporting the Queen

-As consort to the Queen, Philip supported his wife in her new duties as sovereign, accompanying her to ceremonies such as the State Opening of Parliament in various countries, state dinners, and tours abroad.
+As consort, Philip supported his wife in her duties as sovereign, accompanying her to ceremonies such as the State Opening of Parliament in various countries, state dinners, and tours abroad.
 As chairman of the Coronation Commission, he was the first member of the royal family to fly in a helicopter, visiting the troops that were to take part in the ceremony.
 Philip was not himself crowned in the coronation service, but knelt before Elizabeth, with her hands enclosing his, and swore to be her "liege man of life and limb".
+For six months, spanning 1953 and 1954, they toured the Commonwealth; as was customary during previous tours, the children remained in Britain.

-In the early 1950s, Philip's sister-in-law Princess Margaret considered marrying a divorced older man, Peter Townsend.
+In the early 1950s, Philip's sister-in-law, Princess Margaret, considered marrying a divorced older man, Peter Townsend.
 The press accused Philip of being hostile to the match, to which he replied: "I haven't done anything."
-Philip had not interfered, preferring to stay out of other people's love lives.
 Eventually, Margaret and Townsend parted.
-For six months, over 1953–1954, Philip and Elizabeth toured the Commonwealth; as with previous tours, the children were left in Britain.
+In 1960 Margaret married Antony Armstrong-Jones, who was created Earl of Snowdon the following year.
+They divorced in 1978; Margaret did not remarry.

-In 1956, the Duke, with Kurt Hahn, founded The Duke of Edinburgh's Award to give young people "a sense of responsibility to themselves and their communities".
+In 1956 Philip and Kurt Hahn founded The Duke of Edinburgh's Award to give young people "a sense of responsibility to themselves and their communities".
 In the same year, he also established the Commonwealth Study Conferences.
-From 1956 to 1957, Philip travelled around the world aboard the newly commissioned HMY Britannia, during which he opened the 1956 Summer Olympics in Melbourne and visited the Antarctic, becoming the first royal to cross the Antarctic Circle.
-Elizabeth and the children remained in the UK.
+From 1956 to 1957, he travelled around the world aboard the newly commissioned HMY Britannia, during which he opened the 1956 Summer Olympics in Melbourne and visited the Antarctic, becoming the first royal to cross the Antarctic Circle.
+Elizabeth and the children remained in Britain.
 On the return leg of the journey, Philip's private secretary, Mike Parker, was sued for divorce by his wife.
 As with Townsend, the press still portrayed divorce as a scandal, and eventually, Parker resigned.
-He later said that the Duke was very supportive and "the Queen was wonderful throughout.
+He later said that Philip was very supportive and "the Queen was wonderful throughout.
 She regarded divorce as a sadness, not a hanging offence."
 In a public show of support, Elizabeth created Parker a Commander of the Royal Victorian Order.